 Helpful Tools to Make Thai Papaya Salad

-The clay mortar and wooden pestle set, (pictured below) are used most often for making Thai papaya salad in Thailand.
+- Mortar and pestle.
+The clay mortar and wooden pestle set (pictured below) are used most often for making Thai papaya salad in Thailand.
 Your best chance of finding a quality mortar and pestle is at your local Asian Markets.
 Go on an adventure to your Asian Market and see what you can find there!

+- Kiwi peeler.
 Kiwi vegetable peeler, also at your local Asian markets, or you can snag one online HERE.
 I love this kitchen tool!
 I use mine often for peeling fruits and vegetables.
-They are great for peeling carrots, zucchini, cucumber, daikon, mangos, etc. It definitely gets used a lot in my kitchen.
+They are great for peeling carrots, zucchini, cucumber, daikon, mangos, etc., into small pieces.
+It gets used a lot in my kitchen.